I Tried On So Many Linen Trousers—These Pairs From H&M, Arket and COS Stood Out

 2. H&M

-Style Notes: Of course, old reliable H&M has fully entered summer mode and brought with it an array of standout linen styles at great prices.
+Style Notes: Of course, old reliable H&M has fully entered spring and summer mode and brought with it an array of standout linen styles at great prices.
 Whilst the relaxed pull-on trousers are a favourite amongst fashion people, I tried on a tailored style, and it's safe to say the high-street heavyweight excels at both.

 SHOP H&M LINEN TROUSERS: